 Helping Scholars Work with Research Data

-CORPUS (Chicago Online Research and Publication Service) has been established at the University of Chicago as an affordable, non-profit service for scholars and librarians.
-It provides an efficient and economical way to work with digital data of all kinds through all stages of research, including managing a project’s data, publishing the data on the Web, and preserving it for the long term in the University of Chicago Library.
+CORPUS (Chicago Online Research and Publication Service) has been established at the University of Chicago as an affordable, non-profit service for scholars, librarians, and academic publishers.
+It provides an efficient and economical way to work with digital data of all kinds through all stages of research.
+CORPUS helps people manage and analyze their data, publish it on the Web, and preserve it in the University of Chicago Library.

 For more information or to arrange a consultation, please send email to corpus@uchicago.edu